Our Commitment to Diversity and Anti-racism

 Applicant Recruitment and Selection

-As part of our commitment to diversity and inclusion, we require all faculty participating in our recruitment season to complete training in unconscious bias.
+All faculty participating in resident recruitment to are required to complete training in unconscious bias.
 We aim to conduct holistic reviews of applicants and do not use Alpha Omega Alpha membership or a USMLE score cut-off (other than a passing score for Step 1) as part of applicant screening.

 - Decrease bias in clinical assessment and treatment